fraxiinus/ReplayBook/docs/troubleshooting/settings-not-saving.md

+---
-# Settings Are Not Saving
+title: Settings Are Not Saving
+description: Troubleshooting
+---

 Check if the ReplayBook folder is read-only.
 ReplayBook needs to be able to create and edit files in that folder in order to save its settings.